 Treatments

-There is at present no cure for lupus but careful monitoring of the disease and a treatment programme with medication adjusted as appropriate enables the condition to be controlled, most patients being able to live a normal life span.
+There is at present no cure for lupus but careful monitoring of the disease and a treatment programme with medication adjusted as appropriate enables the condition to be controlled, with most patients being able to live a normal life span.
 Doctors will usually only keep the patient on high impact medication for as short a period as possible.

-Non-steroidals, Aspirin etc - anti-inflammatory drugs (NSAIDS), used for patients who suffer mainly from joint/muscle pain.
+anti-inflammatory drugs (NSAIDS), used for patients who suffer mainly from joint/muscle pain.
 Aspirin, heparin or warfarin may be prescribed in the case of patients needing anticoagulation treatment.
 For more information go to:

 Guides for blood clotting